What is the function of the immune system and how does it work?

 When complications arise the immune system can not function properly.
-From one end of the spectrum to the other for example there is pollen allergy that is less pervasive, while genetic disorders are very extensive and wipe out the existence or function of an entire set of immune cells.
+From one end of the spectrum to the other for example, there is less pervasive pollen allergy, while genetic disorders are very extensive and wipe out the existence or function of an entire set of immune cells.

 Immune System Problems

 Some people are born with a weak immune system which is called primary immune deficiency.
 Some people get a disease that weakens the immune system which is called acquired immune deficiency.
 Yet others have an immune system that is too active.
 This may happen with an allergic reaction.
-Lastly some have an immune system that turns against them which is called an autoimmune disease.
-Your immune system is a very complex system, hence there are various ways it can get out of balance and become compromised.
+Lastly, some have an immune system that turns against them which is called an autoimmune disease.
+Your immune system is very complex, hence there are various ways it can get out of balance and become compromised.